developdata/webar/README.md

 This folder has code for A-Frame augmented reality projects.
 A-Frame can be used to develop AR projects, but at the moment only seems to work with Andriod phones and not on all browsers.
 It should work in Chrome and Samsung mobile browser.

+## Resources
+These project use the following Libraries, API's and software

-The QR code code uses the [Bar Code Detection API](https://developer.mozilla.org/en-US/docs/Web/API/Barcode_Detection_API).
+- The QR code code uses the [Bar Code Detection API](https://developer.mozilla.org/en-US/docs/Web/API/Barcode_Detection_API).
 This works on some mobile browsers and on a Mac on the chrome browser.
 It doesn't work on web browsers if you are using a Windows OS.
+- A-Frame
+- Blender
+- Gimp

 ## index.html
 This will be different content depending on what I'm working on.